 New ABC Executive Jamie Tarses Brings NBC Approach to Job

 PASADENA, Calif.
-(AP) _ When ABC stole away NBC executive Jamie Tarses as its new programming chief, she couldn’t bring along her ``Friends.″ She did bring a new management approach.
+(AP) _ When ABC hired NBC executive Jamie Tarses as its new programming chief, she couldn’t bring along her ``Friends.″ But she did bring a new management approach.

-ABC is restructuring the way it develops and directs its primetime entertainment shows, modeled partly on NBC’s operation, Tarses said Friday.
+ABC is restructuring the way it develops and directs its primetime entertainment shows, modeling the new approach in part on NBC’s operation, Tarses said Friday.

-Executive teams will develop new comedies and dramas and continue to oversee them when the programs go on the air.
+Executive teams will be responsible for developing new comedies and dramas and, instead of handing off oversight when the programs go on the air, will continue to oversee them.

-In Tarses’ first meeting with reporters since taking over as ABC Entertainment president June 20, she shared the stage with the man she replaced: Ted Harbert, now ABC Entertainment chairman.
+In Tarses’ first meeting with reporters since taking over as ABC Entertainment president on June 20, Tarses shared the stage with the man she replaced: Ted Harbert, now ABC Entertainment chairman.

-The two are working together smoothly, said Harbert, and ABC’s relationship with new parent company Walt Disney Co. is equally efficient.
+The two are working together smoothly, said Harbert, who during his tenure had seen the network fall behind NBC.
+He asserted that ABC’s relationship with new parent company Walt Disney Co. was equally efficient.

-Disney Chairman Michael Eisner won’t make ABC’s programming ``all family, all the time″ in the style of the parent company, Harbert said.
+Disney chairman Michael Eisner was not trying to make ABC’s programming ``all family, all the time″ in reflection of Disney’s traditional approach in other areas of entertainment, Harbert said.

-``He knows that won’t get him a return on his rather hefty investment,″ he said, adding Eisner wants hit shows and ``if they’re adult hits, great.″
+``He knows that won’t get him a return on his rather hefty investment,″ he said.

 Tarses said there was a certain luxury for ABC heading into the fall season as ratings runner-up to NBC.